-\textbf{Vision Transformers (ViT):} Recently, ViT \cite{dosovitskiy2021vit} and its follow-ups \cite{touvron2020deit, yuan2021tokens, liu2021Swin, dong2021cswin, Vaswani_2021_CVPR_halo} achieve impressive performance on multiple vision tasks.
-The original ViT requires training on large dataset such as JFT-300M to perform well.
-Later, DeiT \cite{touvron2020deit} demonstrates that good performance can be achieved on the smaller ImageNet-1K dataset by introducing several important training strategies.
-To enable ViT for high resolution images, several hierarchical transformers are proposed.
-For example, Swin \cite{liu2021Swin} presents shifted window approach for computing self-attention within a local window and CSWin \cite{dong2021cswin} further improves it by introducing cross-shaped window self-attention.
-T2T-ViT \cite{yuan2021tokens} progressively converts the image to tokens by recursively aggregating neighboring tokens, such that the local structure can be well modeled.
-HaloNet \cite{Vaswani_2021_CVPR_halo} develops two attention extensions (blocked local attention and attention downsampling) that result in improvement of speed, memory usage and accuracy.
+\textbf{Vision transformers (ViTs):} Recently, ViT \cite{dosovitskiy2021vit} and its follow-ups \cite{touvron2020deit, yuan2021tokens, liu2021Swin, dong2021cswin, Vaswani_2021_CVPR_halo} achieve impressive performance on multiple vision tasks.
+The original ViT requires training on large dataset such as JFT-300M.
+DeiT \cite{touvron2020deit} introduces training strategies on the smaller ImageNet-1K dataset.
+Later, hierarchical transformers are proposed to handle high resolution images.
+Swin \cite{liu2021Swin} computes self-attention within shifted local windows and CSWin \cite{dong2021cswin} further improves it by introducing cross-shaped window.
+T2T-ViT \cite{yuan2021tokens} progressively converts an image to tokens by recursively aggregating neighboring tokens.
+HaloNet \cite{Vaswani_2021_CVPR_halo} improves speed, memory usage and accuracy by two extensions (blocked local attention and attention downsampling).

-\textbf{Combination of CNNs and ViT:} Recent works \cite{Srinivas_2021_CVPR_bot, wu2021cvt, d2021convit, Xiao-2021-early-cnns-help-transformers, graham2021levit} show that combining convolution and transformer achieves improvement in prediction accuracy as well as training stability.
-BoTNet \cite{Srinivas_2021_CVPR_bot} shows significant improvement in instance segmentation and object detection by just replacing the spatial convolutions with global self-attention in the final three bottleneck blocks of a ResNet \cite{he2016deep}.
-ConViT \cite{d2021convit} improves ViT with soft convolutional inductive biases by introducing a gated positional self-attention (GPSA).
-CvT \cite{wu2021cvt} introduces depthwise/pointwise convolution before each multi-head attention.
-LeViT \cite{graham2021levit} and ViT$_C$ \cite{Xiao-2021-early-cnns-help-transformers} use convolutional stem (stacking 3$\times$3 convolutions) to replace the patchify stem \cite{Xiao-2021-early-cnns-help-transformers}.
-LeViT and ViT$_C$ show clear improvement at the low FLOP regime.
-In this paper, we propose a different design that parallelizes MobileNet and transformer with bidirectional cross attention in between.
-Our approach is both efficient and effective, outperforming both efficient CNNs and ViT variants at low FLOP regime.
+\textbf{Combination of CNN and ViT:} Recent works \cite{Srinivas_2021_CVPR_bot, wu2021cvt, d2021convit, Xiao-2021-early-cnns-help-transformers, graham2021levit} show advantages of combining convolution and transformer.
+BoTNet \cite{Srinivas_2021_CVPR_bot} improves both instance segmentation and object detection by just using self-attention in the last three blocks of ResNet \cite{he2016deep}.
+ConViT \cite{d2021convit} presents a gated positional self-attention for soft convolutional inductive biases.
+CvT \cite{wu2021cvt} introduces depthwise/pointwise convolution before multi-head attention.
+LeViT \cite{graham2021levit} and ViT$_C$ \cite{Xiao-2021-early-cnns-help-transformers} use convolutional stem to replace the patchify stem and achieve clear improvement.
+In this paper, we propose a different design that \textit{parallelizes} MobileNet and transformer with bidirectional cross attention in between.
+Our approach is efficient and effective, outperforming both efficient CNNs and ViT variants at low FLOP regime.